 If you have a loved one in a New Jersey nursing home facility, you should know that he or she may be vulnerable to bed sore development.
-Bed sores (also referred to as pressure sores or pressure ulcers) are a serious concern in many New Jersey skilled nursing facilities.
+Bed sores (a.k.a., pressure sores or pressure ulcers) are a serious concern in many New Jersey skilled nursing facilities.
 If not properly cared for, these wounds can be a very serious health problem and may even result in death.

 Brian P. Murphy is an experienced New Jersey bed sore attorney.
-He has successfully represented many elderly residents that have suffered to bed sores.
-Mr. Murphy handles cases throughout New Jersey.
-If your loved one has developed a bed sore, take immediate action call Brian P. Murphy for a free consultation
+He has successfully represented many elderly residents who have suffered from bed sores.
+Mr. Murphy handles cases throughout the state of New Jersey.
+If your loved one has developed a bed sore, take immediate action and call Brian P. Murphy for a free consultation

 Defining Bed Sores